phollott/rhizome/README.md

 + [Rhizome Questions4Care Demonstration](https://github.com/phollott/rhizome/blob/master/q4c/README.md)
 + [Rhizome Timelines4Care Demonstration](https://github.com/phollott/rhizome/tree/master/t4c/README.md)

+For more information, refer to the demonstrations above.
 Also refer to the [embedded demo page](http://phollott.github.io/rhizome/), which showcases both Q4C and T4C, and my [Mobile First Interoperability](http://phollott.github.io/rhizome/mobile-first-interop.svg) presentation, also in this project.

 Rhizome is a library of templates and services I am building using AngularJS and other JavaScript libraries, guided by the notion of creating a set of client-side components that support standards-based client-side mobile and social application development for the Healthcare industry.